moshodi/pricing-intelligence-prototype/README.md

 ### Approach
 Before developing solutions, I like to ask myself questions about potential challenges and constraints to gain a deeper understanding of the problem by conducting hypotheses.
 This deeper understanding of the problem allows me to design a proof of concept of how a solution will work.
 This was the main question for the hypothesis I wanted to conduct:
-*  "How can we reference the same product variant across multiple distributor marketplaces if the naming and SKUs across these marketplace sites is most likely different?"
+*  "How can we reference the same SKU across multiple distributor marketplaces if the naming of the product variant and SKUs across these marketplace sites is most likely different?"

 #### Original Hypotheses
-**Q:** "How can we reference the same product variant across multiple distributor marketplaces if the naming and SKUs across these marketplace sites is most likely different?"
+**Q:** "How can we reference the same SKUs across multiple distributor marketplaces if the naming of the product variant and SKUs across these marketplace sites is most likely different?"
 * **A:** Create a canonical product in your system and map each marketplace’s local listing (with that site’s SKU/ID) to it.
 Then you track prices per listing and roll them up to the canonical product.

 ### Action Steps: